wxWidgets/Phoenix/docs/MigrationGuide.rst

 them will be in the ``wx.adv`` module.
 One nice advantage of doing this is that if your application is not using any of these lesser used classes then you will not have to bundle the new modules (nor the associated wx DLLs) with your application when you use py2exe or other executable builder.
-See the :ref:`Classic vs. Phoenix <classic vs phoenix>` document for details.

 wx.ListCtrl